-How did the cult of domesticity oppress and empower women?
+How did the cult of domesticity oppress and empower women in the nineteenth century?

-- Harriet Jacobs, Chapter Ten from Incidents in the Life of a Slave Girl.
+- Harriet Jacobs, Incidents in the Life of a Slave Girl, narrative/memoir, 1860 (excerpt)

 The Cult of Domesticity was designed for the wives and daughters of the men who made up America’s white, middle and upper class power structure.
 Men in this position, with stable incomes, came to rank one another according to the quality of their homes and family life, noticeable mostly in urban areas where proper, well-schooled wives became essential status symbols.
 During the same period, however, many women, married and unmarried, did not have the means to make a home, nor the kind of protection that would permit them to be sexually “pure.”
 Free women forced into “unseemly” work to provide necessities and, of course, enslaved women throughout the South, were consigned to the status of “fallen” and were often discounted as immoral, undeserving, fatally flawed.